spree/spree-guides/content/integration/endpoints/mandrill_integration.md

 ### Order Cancellation

 If an admin cancels an existing order, the hub will pick up on it and send a JSON message with the relevant data to the `/order_cancellation` URL.
-The Endpoint will transmit a Message to Mandrill, which then sends an email to the user, confirming that the order was canceled.
+The endpoint will transmit a message to Mandrill, which then sends an email to the user, confirming that the order was canceled.

 ```json
 {